 We get commissions for purchases made from our affiliates through links in this article.
 Learn More.

 Thinking of buying a D color diamond?
+I think it would cross anybody’s mind.
+After all, looking at a diamond like this that is incredibly clear is enticing.
 While D color diamonds look absolutely stunning in any cut and setting, diamonds of this grade are exceptionally rare in nature and, as such, sell for a significant premium compared to diamonds with lower color grades.